jeqcho/in-context-language-learning/working-notes.md

 https://github.com/johnathansun/icll-models

+## Today notes

 Let me begin by verifying that the model outputs are reasonable.
 Indeed, they are very much reasonable (see `reasonable.txt`).

+Now we can work on getting the Llama set up.
+That can inform whether we want to use integer or strings for our synthetic data.

+I copied over code from Johnathan's repo ([link](https://github.com/johnathansun/icll-models)) and put it in `llm/`.
+Ran it and it is successful without errors for one GPU.

+Submitted another run for 2 GPUs.
+Somehow 4 GPUs gave this error: `sbatch: error: Batch job submission failed: Requested node configuration is not available`.

+2 GPUs are ok.
+I am not sure whether it is faster.

+The main tasks from now is to understand the code by going through it and customize it to my purpose.